 If your horse must be stalled, ensure that the barn is well-ventilated with open doors, windows, or fans.
 If you board your horse, try to get a stall near the end of the aisle where the airflow is better.

 When hauling, make sure the trailer is well-ventilated as well.
+Bedding material in trailers may need to dampened to prevent dust from aerosolizing.

 Carefully Assess Hay Quality: